lucienl100/fractal-landscape-generator/README.md

 | Lucien Lu    | Median Filter    |  ![100%](https://progress-bar.dev/100) |
 | Timmy Truong    | Shaders     |  ![100%](https://progress-bar.dev/100) |
 | Timmy Truong    | Sun     |  ![100%](https://progress-bar.dev/100) |

+## Checklist

+You can use emojis :+1: but do not over use it, we are looking for professional work.
+If you would not add them in your job, do not use them here! :shipit:

+**Now Get ready to complete all the tasks:**

+- [x] Read the handout for Project-1 carefully
+- [x] Modelling of fractal landscape
+- [x] Camera motion
+- [x] Surface properties
+- [ ] Project organisation and documentation

 ## General info
 This is project - 1 ...